Drivetrain simulation using variational autoencoders: Numerical results

+\textbf{Performance evaluation:} Table~\ref{tab:metrics_comparison} summarizes the quantitative performance on the 131-sample stationary test set.
+The unconditional VAE achieves the strongest reconstruction accuracy among the VAE variants, with spectrogram MSE $=0.3495$, MAE $=0.4207$, NMSE $=0.3394$, and SSIM $=0.4249$.
+In the jerk domain, where the original STFT phase is retained for fair reconstruction assessment, the same model yields jerk MSE $=0.0743$, jerk MAE $=0.1436$, and mean correlation $=0.9605$.

+The unconditional VAE reconstructs the dominant low-frequency drivetrain structure and the main jerk transients reliably.
+The spectrogram-domain gains are accompanied by a high jerk-domain correlation, which indicates that the model preserves the waveform components that are most relevant for downstream drivability analysis while smoothing part of the measurement noise.

+Figure~\ref{fig:Unc_VAE} illustrates a representative unconditional-VAE reconstruction.
+The generated jerk waveform in Figure~\ref{fig:Unc_VAE}\textbf{a} closely follows the measured signal, while the reconstructed spectrogram in Figure~\ref{fig:Unc_VAE}\textbf{c} preserves the dominant low-frequency and resonance-band structure visible in the original spectrogram shown in Figure~\ref{fig:Unc_VAE}\textbf{b}.
+The absolute-error panel in Figure~\ref{fig:Unc_VAE}\textbf{d} shows that the remaining discrepancies are localized mainly in weaker and noisier regions, which is consistent with the smoothing effect induced by the variational bottleneck. \\

-\textbf{Generation of new samples using the reparametrization trick:} For a given spectrogram $\vecx$, the latent mean (\(\boldsymbol{\mu}_{\vecphi}(\vecx)\)) and variance (\(\boldsymbol{\sigma}^2\)) are computed using the encoder network from Equation~(\ref{eq:VAE_mu_sigma}).
-Making use of the reparametrization trick from Equation~\ref{eq:reparametrization_trick}, we sample the noise vector $\boldsymbol{\epsilon}\sim\mathcal{N}(\ten0, \tenone)$ to obtain realizations of the latent variable $\vecz$.
+\textbf{Generation of new samples using the reparameterization trick:} For a given spectrogram $\vecx$, the latent mean (\(\boldsymbol{\mu}_{\vecphi}(\vecx)\)) and variance (\(\boldsymbol{\sigma}^2_{\vecphi}(\vecx)\)) are computed using the encoder network from Equation~(\ref{eq:VAE_mu_sigma}).
+Making use of the reparameterization trick from Equation~\ref{eq:reparametrization_trick}, we sample the noise vector \(\boldsymbol{\epsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})\) to obtain realizations of the latent variable $\vecz$.
 The VAE decodes each sample from the latent distribution into a jerk signal with statistical properties similar to the original.

 Figure~\ref{fig:Unc_VAE_sampling_new_jerk_signals} displays 10,000 realizations of jerk signals. {These signals are generated by first encoding the original jerk signal (red) to obtain its latent distribution $q_{\vecphi}(\mathbf{z}|\mathbf{x}_{\text{original}})$, then repeatedly sampling $\mathbf{z}$ from this distribution using the reparameterization trick (Equation~\ref{eq:reparametrization_trick}), and finally decoding these latent samples.
-The phase for all signals is estimated using the Griffin-Lim algorithm.} The close alignment between the original jerk signal and the envelope of these generated signals demonstrates the VAE’s ability to learn a consistent encoding and to represent local variability around a given input. \\
+For this local posterior-sampling visualization, the original STFT phase of the reference window is retained so that the displayed spread isolates the effect of latent-space variability.} The close alignment between the original jerk signal and the envelope of these generated signals demonstrates the VAE’s ability to learn a consistent encoding and to represent local variability around a given input. \\